mdk5293/JHAChallenge/README.md

 	It also uses Telerik grid Controls for Blazor.
 A trial key will suffice but serves a trial message at runtime.

 	This SPA also uses the SyncFusion Spinner control for wait scenarios as data is retrieved.
-This is using a community license made available or students.
+This is using a community license made available for students/learners.

 -	**Latest releases**